bkonkle/storyverse/README.md

 A collaborative storytelling app.
 Create a story universe, invite friends to contribute stories to series in your universe, and follow your favorites!

+## Screencasts

+This application is being developed as a demo project for a screencast series.
+Stay tuned for more info!

+## Overview

+If text is more your style, head over to the [Overview](docs/Overview) doc for an article about the motivations for this project, details about the architecture and why it was chosen, and links to other articles (coming soon).

 ## Project Layout

 This project is packaged with [nx](https://nx.dev/).
 The following apps are available: